diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 tags: C++ OpenGL
 ---

-One thing that really surprised me when I started working with OpenGL is that when you write a class that wraps an OpenGL object, you should never copy any instances of that class.
+One thing that really surprised me when I started working with OpenGL is that when you write a class that wraps an OpenGL object, you should never make a copy of an instance of that class.
 To understand why, consider this example:

 Let's say you have a function called `LoadMeshFromFile` that reads the vertex attributes of a mesh from a glTF file and returns a VAO and an EBO that can be used to render that mesh: